jbk2/fakebook/README.md

 ---

 ### Next ToDos:
-- Ensure posts index is updated when user is unfollowed
+- New posts form 'x' button on attachements so user can remove them before posting
+- Background Job for image processing.
 - Stop posts index loading all posts on page load, paginate (maybe) and load on scroll by turbo
 - Reduce profile image sizes, and render different preloaded ones for different uses
 - Create User profile page - contains profile info and all of their posts